Early Music Sources' website and YouTube channel were founded and are maintained by Dr. Elam Rotem.

 Many thanks to all the contributors as well as to people who contributed and suggested corrections for the databases!

 Dr. Elam Rotem is a harpsichordist, composer, and singer.
 He is the founder and director of Profeti della Quinta.
 He specialized in historical performance practice at the Schola Cantorum in Basel, and graduated with a master’s degree in continuo playing and another in improvisation and composition.
 In 2014, Rotem established the award winning resources website Early Music Sources.
-In 2016, he finished his PhD thesis with distinction ("Early Basso Continuo Practice: Implicit Evidence in the Music of Emilio de’ Cavalieri"), within a new collaborative program between the Schola Cantorum in Basel and the University of Würzburg, Germany.
+In 2016, he finished his PhD thesis with distinction ("Early Basso Continuo Practice: Implicit Evidence in the Music of Emilio de’ Cavalieri"), within a program of the Schola Cantorum in Basel and the University of Würzburg, Germany.